 Flounders remarks, “Sugar reduction is a particular challenge for the sweet bakery segment, as consumers still expect an indulgent taste and texture.
 Bakery products in the Middle East and Africa are traditionally also very sweet.

 “At DuPont, we are already working on healthier sweet bakery concepts with a number of customers.
 In the light of the current trends, we expect to do even more work of this nature in the future.”

-To learn more about the DuPont Nutrition & Health sweet baked goods consumer survey, see our infographics and download our white papers.
+To learn more about the DuPont Nutrition & Biosciences sweet baked goods consumer survey, see our infographics and download our white papers.